First, K.I.L. Strap stands for “Kopfjäger Immobilizing Loop Strap.”

 The web-constructed K.I.L.
 Strap features a stirrup (loop) strap on one end and paracord on the other.
 As one may guess, the stirrup is for the shooter’s foot.

-The paracord attaches to the top of the tripod above the mounting plate but below the Reaper Grip, Reaper Rail or another gun rest of your choice.
+The paracord attaches to the top of the tripod above the mounting plate but below the Reaper Grip, Reaper Rail or another precision rest of your choice.

 To attach the K.I.L.
-Strap to your tripod, simply remove the gun-rest assembly from the top of the tripod’s mounting plate, lay the looped paracord over the top of the mounting plate, ensure the paracord is set around the outside of the mounting plate, not on it where it can be pinched, and re-install your gun-rest assembly.
+Strap to your tripod, simply remove the precision-rest assembly from the top of the tripod’s mounting plate, lay the looped paracord over the top of the mounting plate, ensure the paracord is set around the outside of the mounting plate, not on it where it can be pinched, and re-install your precision-rest assembly.

 Once you’ve accomplished this, the K.I.L.
 Strap is attached to your setup at two points, the tripod head and the rifle sling.
 Only a third point of contact remains—your foot.